OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Coffee With Norepinephrine And Dopamine Reuptake Inhibitors NDRIs

 Combining coffee with certain antidepressants known as Norepinephrine and Dopamine Reuptake Inhibitors (NDRIs) can have varying effects on individuals.
-NDRIs, such as bupropion (Wellbutrin), are commonly prescribed to treat depression, and seasonal affective disorder, and to aid in smoking cessation.
+NDRIs, such as bupropion (Wellbutrin), are commonly prescribed to treat depression, seasonal affective disorder, and to aid in smoking cessation.
 Understanding the potential interactions between coffee and NDRIs is crucial for individuals who consume both.

 NDRIs work by increasing the levels of norepinephrine and dopamine in the brain, which can help improve mood and increase energy levels.
 On the other hand, coffee contains caffeine, a stimulant that affects the central nervous system by blocking adenosine receptors.
 This action leads to increased alertness and a temporary reduction in fatigue.

 When combining coffee with NDRIs, there are several factors to consider.
-Firstly, caffeine can enhance the side effects of NDRIs such as anxiety, restlessness, insomnia, or jitteriness.
+Firstly, caffeine can enhance the side effects of NDRIs, such as anxiety, restlessness, insomnia, or jitteriness.
 As both substances increase alertness and energy levels independently, their combination may amplify these effects.
 Individuals sensitive to caffeine or prone to anxiety may experience heightened symptoms when drinking coffee while taking NDRIs.

 Moreover, both coffee and NDRIs have potential cardiovascular effects that could interact when consumed together.
 Caffeine is known to temporarily increase heart rate and blood pressure.
 Similarly, some individuals may experience increased heart rate or blood pressure as a side effect of certain NDRIs like bupropion.
 Combining these substances could potentially exacerbate these cardiovascular effects.